JStoresund/notes-V25/krypto/_krypto.md

 - Motivation
   - Block ciphers encrypt single blocks of data separately, which is generally insecure
-  - Modes of operation standardized iwth different security and efficiency
+  - Modes of operation standardized with different security and efficiency
   - Block ciphers can be used to generate random numbers

 ### Modes